 If you are wondering if you can use a Canon 5D Mark IV as a USB webcam, the answer is yes!
 You’ll just need a few pieces of hardware in order to get there.
-This post shows you how it all works, so read on!
+This post shows you how it all works!

 First things first, you’ll need a way to use a HDMI signal as a USB webcam.
 The product that I use is the Magewell USB Capture HDMI Gen 2, shown below:

 The product is literally as plug and play as anything I’ve ever worked with.
 The only limitation with this particular device is input/output resolution, which only goes as high as 1080p 60fps (more on that in a bit).
-It’s also somewhat expensive at $299, so for a less expensive alternative you can take a look at the MYPIN HDMI Game Capture Card, which does the same thing for about $200 less.
+It’s also somewhat expensive at $299, so for a less expensive alternative you can take a look at either the MYPIN HDMI Game Capture Card ($79.99) or the Elgato Cam Link 4k ($129).

-Next you’ll need an HDMI cable.
 The 5D Mark IV does not come with an HDMI cable, so you’ll need to buy one.
-This one will work fine.
+This one will work – even with the cable protector (more on the cable protector below).

 Setting up the Camera

+Next, set the HDMI frame rate by hitting the “Menu” button on the back of the camera, then go to page 4 of the Setup menu (the little wrench icon).
+The HDMI frame rate setting is the first one listed.
 The Canon 5D Mark IV doesn’t output at 60 frames per second, but it does output 59.94 fps, which is fine.
-Set the HDMI frame rate by hitting the “Menu” button on the back of the camera, then go to page 4 of the Setup menu (the little wrench icon).
-The HDMI frame rate setting is the first one listed.

 Focus Mode on the Camera